helderpinto/AzureOptimizationEngine/README.md

 * **Why is my VM right-size recommendations overview page empty?** The AOE depends on Azure Advisor Cost recommendations for VM right-sizing.
 If no VMs are showing up, try increasing the CPU threshold in the Azure Advisor configuration... or maybe your infrastructure is not oversized after all!

+* **Why are my VM right-size recommendations showing up with so many Unknowns for the metrics thresholds?** The AOE depends on your VMs being monitored by Log Analytics agents and configured to send a set of performance metrics that are then used to augment Advisor recommendations.
+See more details [here](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1457687).

 * **Why am I getting an SQL timeout whenever I try to refresh the Power BI report after some time?** The default AOE setup deploys the recommendations database in a serverless plan.
 The database is paused after 1 hour without usage.
 If you try to connect to SQL in a paused state, it will awake the database but will return a timeout at the first try.
 If you don't want this to happen, upgrade the database to a non-serverless SKU.

 * **Why am I getting values so small for costs and savings after setting up AOE?** The Azure consumption exports runbook has just begun its daily execution and only got one day of consumption data.
 After one month - or after manually kicking off the runbook for past dates -, you should see the correct consumption data.

 * **What is the currency used for costs and savings?** The currency used is the one that is reported by default by the Azure Consumption APIs.
 It should match the one you usually see in Azure Cost Management.

+* **What is the default time span for collecting Azure consumption data?** By default, the Azure consumption exports daily runbook collects 1-day data from 7 days ago.
+This offset works well for many types of subscriptions.
+If you're running AOE in PAYG or EA subscriptions, you can decrease the offset by adjusting the `AzureOptimization_ConsumptionOffsetDays` variable.
+However, using a value less than 2 days is not recommended.

+* **Why is AOE recommending to delete a long-deallocated VM that was deallocated just a few days before?** The _LongDeallocatedVms_ recommendation depends on accurate Azure consumption exports.
+If you just deployed AOE, it hasn't collected consumption long enough to provide accurate recommendations.
+Let AOE run at least for 30 days to get accurate recommendations.